 What are the easiest items to sell on eBay?

 Search for memorabilia, such as cards, autographed sports items, typewriters and record players, vintage hats and shirts.
-These items are great to flip on eBay because people buy them as gifts or to add to their own collection.
+These items are great to flip on eBay because people buy them as gifts or to add to their own collections.

 Need to Know